 Apply for a Diamond Dog

-The first step in our adoption process is to apply (to apply, please send an email requesting an application to email@example.com).
+The first step in our adoption process is to apply.
+To apply, please send an email requesting an application to email@example.com.
+We will send an application to you via mail or email as you specify.
 Keep in mind that there are no wrong answers and that the more details you provide, the more accurate we can be in finding a dog that will be an ideal match for your personal needs, desires, and lifestyle.

 Once we have received your application we will get in touch to confirm receipt.
 Applications are reviewed and approved on a first come first served basis.
 Your detailed answers will be used to develop a profile of a dog that will be ideally suited for your home.
 Next, we will set up a brief home visit where DITR representatives will drop in to meet you and your family (pets included;-).
 During this visit we will be happy to answer any questions you may have and will further discuss the type of dog that you’re looking for in order to ensure that our profile matches your vision of “the right dog” for your household.

 Using your “ideal dog profile” we will begin visiting and reaching out to local shelters in order to identify dogs that may be a match.
 Once a dog is identified DITR representatives will perform a brief in-shelter screening to gather basic information about the dog.
 Screening last approximately 35 minutes and the first step in our process of evaluating important traits such as connection to people, temperament, and energy level.

 Dogs that successfully complete in-shelter screening are accepted into our program for an In-Home Evaluation period (IHE).
 The IHE period lasts for up to 30 days and allows dogs time to relax away from the stress of shelter life and for us to complete basic training in order to prepare them for a smooth transition to their adoptive homes.